avishkaindula/0040-web-100-render-com-complete-online-shop/README.md

-# A Complete E-Commerce App created using MongoDB Atlas , EJS and Express
+# A Complete E-Commerce App Created Using MongoDB Atlas , EJS and Express
 URL for this Deployed Web App => https://sl-e-online-shop.onrender.com/
 This is a site that is hosted on render.com => https://render.com/